 Share dashboards and reports

-Let's say you've finalized a dashboard and a report in your own My Workspace or in an app workspace and you want some other people to have access to it.
+Let's say you've finalized a dashboard and a report in your own My Workspace or in a workspace and you want a few other people to have access to it.
 One way to get it to them is to share it.

-You need a Power BI Pro license to share your content, and those you share it with do too, or the content needs to be in a Premium capacity.
-When you share a dashboard or report, they can view it and interact with it, but can't edit it.
+You need a Power BI Pro license to share your content, and the people you share it with do too, or the content needs to be in a workspace in a Premium capacity.
+When you share a dashboard or report, recipients can view it and interact with it, but can't edit it.
 They see the same data that you see in the dashboard and reports unless row-level security (RLS) is applied to the underlying dataset.
 The coworkers you share it with can share with their coworkers, if you allow them to.

 You can share with people outside your organization, too.
-They can view and interact with the dashboard too, but can't share it.
+They can view and interact with the dashboard or report too, but can't share it.